DVM Application FAQ

 The class is typically chosen in late February and is notified immediately thereafter.
 Notifications are sent via your MSU CVM portal.

-Our typical applicant pool has about 1,400 candidates.
-The Mississippi pool usually has 100-120 applicants, with the remaining applicants being non-resident and contract state applicants.
+MSU CVM applicant pool typically increases each application cycle.
+With the 2025-2026 application cycle, MSU CVM received over 1800 applications.
+The Mississippi pool usually has ~115 applicants, with the remaining applicants being non-resident and contract applicants.

 No. Prior to the final acceptance for admission, each successful applicant must enter a contract with the MSU CVM in which the applicant agrees and obligates himself/herself to pay the tuition, fees, and expenses applicable to the applicant's resident or non-resident status that exists at the time the applicant submits their VMCAS application.
 In addition, the applicant must agree and obligate himself/herself in the contract to continue to pay the tuition, fees and expenses during the applicant's entire MSU CVM DVM education experience that are applicable to that same initial status determination, thereby waiving any right to petition for a change in residency status for the purpose of calculating tuition.